EAmbrozas/to-do-list/README.md

 <ul>
     <li>An edit, remove, and check button will be present next to each item on the to-do list.</li>
     <li>By using the check button, the user may mark completed to-do items and change their appearance.</li>
-    <li>The to do item can be taken off the list using the remove button.</li>
+    <li>The to-do item can be taken off the list using the remove button.</li>
     <li>The user can retype their task by clicking the Edit button.</li>
 </ul>